 FuelCell Energy, Inc. expects its fuel cell modules to have a fuel conversion efficiency of approximately 50%.
 This efficiency compares very favorably to the existing installed electric generation infrastructure that utilizes fossil fuels (coal, oil and natural gas burning facilities).
 The weighted average fuel conversion efficiency of the existing fossil fuel generation fleet is approximately 33%.
 This means that FuelCell Energy, Inc.’s fuel cells process 52% less fuel to make an equivalent amount of electricity, with fractions of the pollutants that result from burning fossil fuels.
-ADD INFO FROM OZZIE and emissions chart.

 Fuel cells are extremely efficient when compared to traditional fossil fuel burning power plants.
-For example, state of the art combined cycle combustion turbine technology has an efficiency rate of X%.
-However, this efficiency rating can only be maintained if the turbines are continually operating at 100% of output.
-Any reduction in output results in a dramatic decrease in efficiency.
-Fuel cells, in comparison, retain their high efficiency rating far beyond the lowest operating levels of these combined cycle units.
+For example, state of the art combined cycle combustion turbine technology has a maximum efficiency rate of X%.
+However, this efficiency rating can only be maintained if the turbines are continually operating at full capacity.
+Operating at less than full capacity results in a dramatic decrease in efficiency.
+Fuel cells, in comparison, retain their high efficiency rating even when operating at partial capacity.
 See, Attachment XX.

 While it is extremely important to conserve energy by using less electricity, as in the Conservation and Load Management Plans of CL&P and UI, it is equally important to conserve energy resources by using less fuel.
 The combined opportunities of using less fuel to make electricity provided by CRRA's proposal, and conserving electricity through energy-efficient applications, maximize energy conservation and provide a cleaner environment.

 Further, fuel cells have extremely low emissions.
 A fuel cell is much cleaner when compared to even the cleanest fossil fuel generation technology.
-For example, a combined cycle plant utilizing "Best Available Control Technology" will emit nine ppm of NOx .
+For example, a simple cycle plant utilizing "Best Available Control Technology" will emit nine ppm of NOx .
 In comparison, a fuel cell will emit less than 0.1 ppm of NOx.
 A similar comparison exists in regard to SOx and CO.
 (See, attachment XX).
 ADD stats

 There are additional environmental impacts associated with the construction of a traditional generating facility which do not exist with fuel cell technology.
 For example, a traditional power plant would require the construction of new transmission lines and natural gas pipeline expansions.
 Because of these construction constraints, there is increasing public resistance to siting traditional power plants within local communities.
-Conversely, a two MW fuel cell installation is unobtrusive.
-The installation requires no towering stack, is extremely quiet, has virtually no emissions, and only requires space the size of a tennis court.
+In comparison, a two MW fuel cell installation is unobtrusive.
+The installation requires no towering stack, is extremely quiet, has very low emissions, and only requires space the size of a tennis court.
 See Exhibit XX (photo).
 In contrast to the traditional generating facility, the fuel cell can use existing low pressure distribution gas lines for fuel supply, and can be interconnected into the distribution grid thereby reducing the need for construction of additional transmission lines.

 C. Economic Development Benefits

 Connecticut will immediately begin noticing the effects of this market transformation initiative.
 The required manufacturing investment will necessitate many new manufacturing jobs.
 To operate a manufacturing facility that produces 50 MW per year of fuel cells, FuelCell Energy, Inc. projects the need for an additional workforce of approximately 200 people.
-This is a minimum projection which will increase as required by expanding market demand.
+Additional workforce increases are to be expected with expanding market demand for fuel cells.
 With the addition of manufacturing jobs comes the addition of marketing, accounting, research and consulting jobs related to fuel cell technologies.
 The creation of new enterprises and jobs will increase the state's tax base.